sagecodes/intro-git-github/README.md

 Almost everyone in the working world uses some form of version control.
 The most popular by far is Git.

-A lot of companies use Github as their online collaboration tool, but there are other very similer options such as, [Bitbucket](https://bitbucket.org/product) and [Gitlab](https://about.gitlab.com/).
+A lot of companies use Github as their online collaboration tool, but there are other very similar options such as, [Bitbucket](https://bitbucket.org/product) and [Gitlab](https://about.gitlab.com/).

 ## Git Started: